ad3ller/oskar/README.md

  - [HDFView](https://www.hdfgroup.org/products/java/hdfview/) (for opening and exploring HDF5 files).

 There are many freely available libraries for importing hdf5 data for analysis, e.g., [h5py](http://www.h5py.org/) for python.

+## Documentation

+A guide to oskar is available on the [Wiki](https://github.com/PositroniumSpectroscopy/oskar/wiki "Wiki").